 • Please make sure lunch boxes are easily identifiable.
 The museum is not responsible for mixed-up lunch boxes.

-• Please make sure your camper can distinguish between their lunch and snack.
-If they eat their lunch during snack and are hungry again during our actual lunch time, we will have to call you to bring additional food.
+• Please make sure your camper can distinguish between their snacks and their lunch.
+If a camper eats their lunch during snack time and is hungry again at lunch, we will call you to bring additional food.
+For some campers, it really helps if snacks are packed in a separate or easy-to-spot bag inside their lunchbox.

 • We recommend a light jacket because some of the exhibits can be cold.

-Lunch, a separate snack (two if staying for Extended Day), and an eagerness to learn!
-SCSM will provide all learning materials.
+WHAT TO BRING: Lunch, a separate snack (two if staying for Extended Day), and an eagerness to learn!
+The SCSM will provide all learning materials.
 Please keep all electronics (including cell phones), personal toys, stuffed animals, and blankets at home.
-Please keep large backpacks at home unless absolutely necessary.
+Please keep large backpacks at home unless absolutely necessary for accessibility reasons.
+The museum is not responsible for misplaced or lost items.

 If you’d like to see your child face-to-face: